lukas681/Measure-Detector-UI/README.md

        curl --location --request POST 'localhost:8080/upload' --form 'image=@"path/to/example/image"'

+# Interfaces

+You have access to the following interfaces acompanying the application:

+* Swagger: Login -> Administration/Api
+* JobRunR (Tracks the background jobs) -> :8000
+* Main Application ->

 # Software Stack

 The following frameworks are used for building this application.
 In general, **jhipster 7.4.0** was used to generate the backbone of the application